-Competition from road operators is clearly not applicable in respect of the West Moreton corridor coal rail access service because for bulk commodities like coal, road transport is generally not economically viable and is subject to a series of non-price constraints (including the coal terminal at the Port of Brisbane not being permitted to receive coal other than via rail deliveries).
-QR effectively admits as much in the QR Initial Submission noting that road transportation does not offer an effective substitute for 'some bulk commodities being transported over long distances'.
+QR effectively admits as much in the QR Initial Submission by noting that road transportation does not offer an effective substitute for 'some bulk commodities being transported over long distances'.
 The lack of substitutability between road and rail transport is discussed in more detail in respect of criterion (b) below.

-Similarly, regulation of passenger services, and QR's statutory obligations, position as a statutory authority and transport services contract obligations impose no evident constraints on QR in respect of the West Moreton corridor coal rail access service.
+Similarly, regulation of passenger services, and QR's statutory obligations, position as a statutory authority and transport services contract obligations impose no evident constraints on QR in respect of the Mount Isa Rail Access Service.